jazzband/django-polymorphic/docs/advanced.rst

 ----------------------------------

-When using Django's :django-admin:`loaddata` command with polymorphic models, you may notice that ``post_save`` signal handlers receive instances that appear incomplete - parent class attributes may be empty and ``pk``/``id`` fields may not match. **This is expected Django behavior** for multi-table inheritance during deserialization, not a bug in :pypi:`django-polymorphic`.
+When using Django's :django-admin:`loaddata` command with polymorphic models, you may notice that ``post_save`` signal handlers receive instances that appear incomplete – parent class attributes may be empty and ``pk``/``id`` fields may not match. **This is expected Django behavior** for multi-table inheritance during deserialization, not a bug in :pypi:`django-polymorphic`.

 Understanding the Issue
 ~~~~~~~~~~~~~~~~~~~~~~~~

-During fixture loading, Django deserializes parent and child table rows separately.
-When a child
+During fixture loading, Django deserializes parent and child table rows separately
+(see :Django:`fixture loading <topics/db/fixtures/>`).

-model's ``post_save`` signal fires, Django passes a ``raw=True`` parameter to indicate the data
+When a child model's ``post_save`` signal fires, Django passes a ``raw=True`` parameter to indicate
-is being loaded from a fixture.
-At this point, parent attributes may not yet be fully accessible.
+the data is being loaded from a fixture.
+At this point, parent attributes may not yet be fully
+accessible.

+Django’s :Django:`post_save <ref/signals/#post-save>` signal is called with ``raw=True`` during
+fixture loading, and signal handlers should not rely on related or inherited model data at this
+stage.

 For example, with this model hierarchy: